 This is a fantastic herb to help combat fatigue and sleep disturbances due to hormone imbalances.
 It is used a lot for stress relief and depression as well.
 Other medicinal properties in this powerhouse herb are that it can help with inflammation and high blood pressure.

 Another herb that’s used in the fight against depression is Saffron.
 It is also considered to be good in the fight against cancer, heart disease, and retaining your memory.
-Saffron can
+Saffron can also help with your mood and depression.

 You might already love using garlic in your cooking, but are you using it correctly?
 After you cut or dice it, let it breathe awhile.
 That ignites the enzymes so they can work fast and furiously on your behalf.
 If you suffer from low energy, let it help your iron stores.
 If you suffer from high blood pressure, this herb will help ease that.
 It’s also being used in the fight against weight gain and inflammation.
 Garlic works well with infections too.

 Lavender is something we typically think of in terms of aroma.
 We use it in the baths.
 It is also popularly used as an essential oil.
 It has many medicinal uses.
-It can help with anxiety, sleep, infections, and digestion to
+It can help with anxiety, sleep, infections, and digestion to name a view.

 This is one herb that people either love or hate.
 I love this tasty herb.
 It is often used in many detox therapies because it has a tendency to help clean out liver.
 Healthy liver detoxification is important to maintain hormone balance.